tamersp25/docs/docs/apis/search-quickstart.md

 ## Appendix 2: Markets

-The following list of market IDs provides possible values for the *field* values *veritone-public.markets* and *veritone-public.primaryMarket*.
+The following list provides the possible market ID values for the *veritone-public.markets* and *veritone-public.primaryMarket* fields in Appendix 1.

 <table>
 <tr>